Branding Basics – What Makes A Great Brand?

 2. Define your brand

 Take the time to ideate, brainstorm and carve out what your brand stands for.
 The brand identity will come to define your marketing activities and everything you represent as a business.
 Focus on the reasons ‘why you do’ rather than ‘what you do’.
 What do you stand for?
-What is your core message, values, feelings and personality you are trying to convey to your customer?
+What is the core message, values, feelings and personality you are trying to convey to your customer?

 3. Brand Strategy